The Golden Fish (film): Other media

-There were two books related to this film, in French titled Histoire d'un poisson rouge, one with drawings (Gautier-Languereau, Paris, 1961), and a second book with 12 pages containing photographs from the film and a 45 RPM record the story told by Daniele Delorme, released by Phillips (Catalog No. E1E 09.147).
+There were two books related to this film, in French titled Histoire d'un poisson rouge, one with drawings (Gautier-Languereau, Paris, 1961), and a second book with 12 pages containing photographs from the film and a 45 RPM record the story told by Danièle Delorme, released by Phillips (Catalog No. E1E 09.147).

 The label "Jazz in Paris" released Henri Crolla's album "Le Long des Rues Compilation" which included two soundtracks from this film, "Lotterie" (Lottery) and "Usine" (Factory).